The fountain of Geneva

 Furtheron, turn right and cross the street to reach the largest park of Geneva, the 'Parc La Grange'.

 This route takes about 30 minutes without stops.
 This does not include walking time from and to the rail station.
-Assuming a round trip on foot from the rail station, you realistically need at least 2.5 hours to enjoy the fountain, the parks and the boulevards.
+Assuming a round trip on foot from the rail station, you realistically need at least two hours to enjoy the fountain, the parks and the boulevards.
 If you add a boat trip and a walk in the historical town center, this can easily be a full day trip.

 This is an all year round attraction, but there are no guarantees the fountain is operational.
 Normally it's only shut off in the late evening, but it can also be shut off in day time because of maintenance or extraordinary weather conditions.
 In winter it will shut down in the late afternoon.
 Take along waterproof clothing if you plan to get very close to the fountain.